zagol/yonglezh.github.io/_posts/2017-03-19-fact-and-interpretation.markdown

 As Bertrand Russell said, scientific method is the procedure to identify facts and the truth that the facts bear out.
 It usually includes the following steps:

+1. Making observations of phenomenon.
+2. Formulating hypothesis to explain the phenomenon.
+3. Developing **testable** predictions from the hypothesis.
+4. Performing **reasonable** experiments repeatedly by different indepedent experimenters.

+To understand how this methodology works and why it works, these steps and terms used in these steps need to be clarified.

 1. Making observations of phenomenon (facts).
-A phenomenon is an event that's observable in any manner - something that's observed to occur or exist.
+A phenomenon is an event that's observable in any manner - something that's observed to have occurred or exist.
-2. Formulating hypothesis (potential truth in certain scope) to explain the phenomenon (What is it?
+2. Formulating hypothesis (potential truth described with clearly defined terms in a clearly defined context or scope) to explain the phenomenon (What is it?
 Why does it exist?
 Or why did it happen?).
 3. Developing **testable** predictions from the hypothesis.
 4. Performing reasonable (can-be-reasoned-about) experiments repeatedly by different indepedent experimenters.

+## Clarification

+1. Phenomenon / Fact

 Clearly defined terms and scope/context.